tale-toul/OCP4UPIAWS/README.md

 $ cp upi-ssh* ~/.ssh
 ```

 1. [Create the **install-config.yaml** file](https://docs.openshift.com/container-platform/4.4/installing/installing_aws/installing-aws-user-infra.html#installation-generate-aws-user-infra-install-config_installing-aws-user-infra).- This is the configuration file that describes the cluster.
-The easiest way to create the file is by using the install program with the options **"create install-config"** and answer the questions asked.
+The easiest way to create the file is by using the openshift install program with the options **"create install-config"** and answer the questions asked.
 The option **--dir** is followed by a directory name, it is best to use an empty directory or a non existing one to avoid conflic with any previous installation, if the directory does not exist the installation program will create it:

 The command will ask: